mmuras-vmse/beautiful-jekyll/_drafts/2017-11-23--Kickstart_ESXi_from_Windows.md

 Now we can try this out.

-When booting a host you should see the following:
+When booting a "potential ESXi host" you should see the following:

 1. Post
 2. PXE Boot from selected NIC